SDVentures/Contour/README.md

 ### Declaration of outgoing messages

-All outgoing messages declare in the 'outgoing' collection.
-Each message label declares with an individual tag 'route'.
-'Key' and 'label' attributes are mandatory.
+All outgoing messages are declared in the 'outgoing' collection section.
+Each message label is declared with an individual tag 'route'. 'key' and 'label' attributes are mandatory.

-Key is a label alias and allows you not to mention concrete label of the message.
-For referring the label from the application, you must specify the alias adding a colon (:) as a prefix.
+Key is a label alias, which can be used from the code, and allows you to separate concrete label (exchange in RabbitMQ) of the message from its representation in code.
+Outgoing route may be referenced from the application
+-	by key, adding a colon (:) as a prefix.
+-	directly by label.

 Additionally, you can set the parameters (as attributes of the 'route' element):